nagendraachanta/Forecast-mortagage-rates-2024-and-Beyond/README.md

  Please refer to requirements.txt file in the **code folder** for the list of all the code dependencies and softwares required.

 # Installation instructions
-For the Jupyter notebook code files to run, please use the following command to install
+For the Jupyter notebook code files to run, please use the following command to install from requirements.txt

 **$ pip install -r requirements.txt**